bhoke/kl_challenge/readme.md

 - What is the index for the genuine (real face) classification score?
   - Genuine index is 1.
 - Apart from the anti-spoofing models, does the code use any other ML model?
-  - Code uses Face detection model to crop the face area from the image.s
+  - Code uses Face detection model to crop the face area from the images.

 ### 3. Testing Silent-Face-Anti-Spoofing